benjbuch/octo_waffle/part_02-data_structures.md

 is less important to remember everything since we will recapitulate the contents on a needs basis during the workshop.

+In this introduction you will learn

+  - that there are different data types,
+  - that object classes are built from these ‘atomic’ data types,
+  - the basic unit in R is a vector (of one single data type), and
+  - vectorization of tasks is preferred over writing loops.

 ## Data Types in R

 Any object in R can be of *one single* data type only.
 The most commonly encountered data types are shown below.

 | data type   | stores                         | example                       |
 | ----------- | ------------------------------ | ----------------------------- |